stworo01/vim-notes/README.md

 # vim-notes

-Various vim / neovim notes
+*Various vim / neovim notes*

+Notes on using vim and neovim, sourced from vimtutor, the vim user manual and various books and websites.